 No matter how hard it seems to select the best car with the lowest premium rates, these simple considerations can help you.

-There’s no wonder why luxury cars have the highest insurance rates to date.
-One factor is their special parts, skyrocketing the repair costs.
+It’s no wonder why luxury cars have the highest insurance rates.
+One factor is their special parts, which causes their repair costs to skyrocket.

 Another factor is the liability for theft.
-Expensive luxury cars are always at a greater risk of targets and theft.
+Expensive luxury cars are always at a greater risk of being targeted for theft.

-The insurance companies set the insurance rates considering all risks, making luxury car premiums much higher than regular cars.
+Insurance companies set insurance rates considering all risks, making luxury car premiums much higher than regular cars.

 Don’t Buy the Latest Model